noobaa/noobaa.github.io/README.md

 ----

-NooBaa is a highly customizable and dynamic data gateway for Kubernetes (S3-compatible).

-Providing data services such as namespace caching, merging and  tiering, mirroring, and spread placement policies, over any storage resource that allows GET/PUT including S3, GCS, Azure Blob, Filesystems, etc.
+NooBaa is a highly customizable and dynamic data gateway for objects, providing data services such as caching, tiering, mirroring, dedup, encryption, compression,  over any storage resource including S3, GCS, Azure Blob, Filesystems, etc.

-NooBaa simplifies data for admins by connecting to any of the storage silos from private or public clouds, and providing a single scalable data service, using the same S3 API and management tools.
-NooBaa allows full control over data placement, letting you place data based on security, strategy and cost considerations, in the granularity of an application.
+NooBaa simplifies data for admins by connecting to any of the storage silos from private or public clouds, and providing a single scalable data services, using the same S3 API and management tools.
+NooBaa allows full control over data placement, letting you place data based on security, strategy and cost considerations, per user/application.

 ----